 While one of the smallest water playgrounds, it will still keep kids of all ages happy and cool for a while.
 There are toilets at this park (about a 5min walk away), bbqs, sheltered picnic tables and a small, shaded playground with swings, slide and things to climb.
 Plus this water playground has three food options within easy walking distance – Daisy’s by the Park, Vulcano Pizza and Vikings Sports Club.

 Putney Park is a fantastic park, along Parramatta River.
 There’s two shallow pools connected by a pebble creek bed.
 Plus, two other playgrounds in the park, two large slides, toilets, on-site parking and BBQs.

 This is the largest water playground in the Parramatta area.
 There’s seating, picnic tables, BBQs, a skate park and playground.
 Unfortunately there are only portaloos at the moment.
 But a water refill station has recently been added.
 Keep in mind that parking can be difficult to find.

-Ollie Webb Reserve is now home to Parramatta’s first Livvi’s Place.
+Ollie Webb Reserve is now home to Parramatta’s first Livvi’s Place – a fenced, inclusive playground.
 And it has two water play areas – one a splash pad and the other a water pump and channels (though unfortunately the water here isn’t working).

 - Address: Glebe Street, Parramatta

 This is the first and only water playground in the Hills.
 And thankfully there are now shade sails covering nearly the whole playground, including the water area.
 This water playground is only one of two that are within a fenced playground.
 There are also BBQs, grassed area for picnics and toilets.
 Plus, a variety of play equipment for kids of all abilities.